-- Low income families
+- Low-income families

-- Low income pregnant women;
+- Low-income pregnant members

-- Low income children Higher income families may have to pay a premium (monthly fee)
+- Low-income children higher-income families may have to pay a premium (monthly fee)

-- Low income adults and
+- Low-income adults

-- Low income individuals with disabilities
+- Low-income individuals with disabilities

-B. What is HealthChoice
+B. What Is HealthChoice?

 HealthChoice is Maryland's Medicaid Managed Care program.
-The HealthChoice Program provides health care to most Maryland Medicaid participants.
-HealthChoice members must enroll in a Managed Care Organization (MCO).
+The program provides health care to most Maryland Medicaid participants.
+HealthChoice members must enroll in a managed care organization (MCO).
 Members get to choose their MCO (also referred to as a plan) as well as a primary care provider (PCP).
-A PCP can be a physician, physician's assistant or nurse practitioner.
+A PCP can be a physician, physician's assistant, or nurse practitioner.
 The PCP will oversee and coordinate your medical care.
 Some Medicaid recipients are not eligible for HealthChoice.
 They will receive their health care benefits through the Medicaid fee-for-service system.

 MCOs are health care organizations that provide health care benefits to Medicaid recipients in Maryland.
-General health care benefits include (see pages 16-20 for a full listing of HealthChoice benefits):
+General health care benefits include (see pages 12-22 for a full listing of HealthChoice benefits):

-- Physician Services services provided by an individual licensed to provide inpatient/outpatient health care - Hospital Services services provided by licensed facilities to provide inpatient/outpatient benefits - Pharmacy Services services to provide prescription drugs and medical supplies
+- Physician services services provided by an individual licensed to provide inpatient/outpatient health care - Hospital services services provided by licensed facilities to provide inpatient/outpatient benefits - Pharmacy services services to provide prescription drugs and medical supplies